 All 4-H project areas will have a club exhibit option at the County 4-H Show in 2024.
 Club exhibits are a great way to show off the work each club has done during the 4-H year.
 It also helps new/younger members to experience the judging process for the first time as a group and to see experienced members in action as role models.
 All 4-H clubs are encouraged to complete at least one club project during the year and exhibit it at the 4-H Show.
 Clubs may only exhibit a maximum of two club projects.
+Due to space limitations, exhibits are limited to 2'6" wide and 15" deep.
 Exhibits in this class must be created by a group of members in the same 4-H club.
 The exhibit must be shown by at least 3 members of the club, but there is no limit on how many members can participate in the exhibit opportunity.
 Most 4-H club exhibits are not state fair eligible but, will be premium eligible.
 Intercultural and/or Leadership club projects may be state fair eligible if appropriate exhibit guidelines are followed.
 Only 4-H members present will be eligible for premiums.
 Clubs may choose to follow 4-H Fair Book guidelines or create exhibits that better represent the club's participation.
 Creativity is encouraged!